AhmedSAAhmed/Task-3-Data-science---business-analytics-intern/README.md

 9-standard class in consumer segment has the most revenue generated.

-10-home oggice is the lowest in revenue with all ship mode.
+10-home office is the lowest in revenue with all ship mode.

                                                       END